mymax9172/quasar-studio/README.md

   > Quasar Studio CLI has a _update_ command to update the framework configuration to the latest one

-- **name**, this is the name of the application, is also shown on the browser tab
+- **name**, this is the name of the application
-- **title**, this is the official title of the application, is also shown on header page (if the layout has an header element).
-This title can be overriden by the same property on the page
+- **title**, this is the official title of the application
+- **tab**, this is the text in the browser tab; if not reported use the title of the application, otherwise can be a string or a function
 - **credits**, this is a standard object shown by the credit popup screen.
 A credit popup screen is shown if the user clicks on the version element (see later)
 - **versioning**, this is a standard object how to manage versioning and current version of the application: